CristianBuca/The-Aunans/README.md

 ### **Landing Page**

-1. Hero Image with call to action for applicants.
+#### 1. Hero Image with call to action for applicants.

-2. Statistics and ranking.
+-- screenshot --

+*User stories solved by this feature:*

+User stories **6, 10, 11** are being satisfied by the presence of the **Join Us!** button and the application modal.

-3. Most important community achievement so far.
+#### 2. Most important community achievement so far.

+-- screenshot --

+*User stories solved by this feature:*

+User stories **2, 3, 7, 12, 13, 14** are being satisfied by the current guild's latest achievements presented in this section.

+#### 3. Statistics and ranking.

+-- screenshot --

+*User stories solved by this feature:*

+User stories **3, 12** are being satisfied by the statistics present in this section.

-4. Activities schedule and requirements for joining.
+#### 4. Activities schedule and requirements for joining.

+-- screenshot --

+*User stories solved by this feature:*

+User stories **5, 6, 9, 11, 14** are satisfied by the information presented in this section and the **Join US!** button present at the bottom of the page.

 ### **Guild info**